nie7321/laravel-dt-talk/laravel-datatables.md

 - `php artisan datatables:make ServerSide`
     - Makes `App\DataTables\ServerSideDataTable`

+^ Service class is a bit heavy, in terms of how much stuff you'll need to do.

 ^ As much as I find it gross to put JS snippets in PHP strings, I do feel like putting all this together makes it easier to manage big complex DataTables.